attwoodn/cpp-expression-tree/README.md

 ctest .
 ```

-This will execute the unit tests and provide a pass/fail indication for each one.
+CTest will execute the unit tests and provide a pass/fail indication for each one.